 We will review proposals as we receive them.
-We will let you know in four to six weeks if your project will be moving to the next phase of consideration.
+In Phase One, we will let you know in four to six weeks if your project will be moving to the next phase of consideration.
 If your project doesn’t meet our criteria, or is not as strong as other submissions, we’ll let you know then.
 Unfortunately, we will not be able to provide feedback at this time.

-If your project makes it past this initial phase, we will be in touch to start a conversation.
+If your project is advanced to Phase Two, we will be in touch to start a conversation.
 We’re looking to build a relationship with a project and its creators, so we’ll want to get to know you and the work better.

 The timing of our final decision will vary depending on whether your plans are fairly advanced, or are still evolving.